 - Strong financial stewardship and accountability for public resources that emphasizes efficiencies in service delivery and effective communication among the state, local units of government, and the public. - Reliable and adequate revenue sources including the property tax and local government aids, and dedicated funds to meet specific local needs.
-Metro Cities opposes diverting dedicated funds or local aids to balance state budgets. - Sufficient revenue sources available to cities that allow cities to address local needs and citizens to receive adequate services at relatively similar levels of taxation, and that maintain local, regional, and state economic vitality and competitiveness. - Full state funding to cover mandates enacted by the state, and flexibility for local governments in implementing state mandates to ensure local costs are minimized. - Local decision-making authority regarding the terms and conditions of employment for local government employees, including compensation, recognition, and benefits. - Adequate and timely notification regarding new legislative programs or modifications to existing programs or policies to allow cities time to plan for implementation and manage any effects on local budgeting processes. - Support for cooperative purchasing arrangements between the state and local units of government.
+Metro Cities opposes diverting dedicated funds or local aids to balance state budgets. - Sufficient revenue sources available to cities that allow cities to address local needs and citizens to receive adequate services at relatively similar levels of taxation, and that maintain local, regional, and state economic vitality and competitiveness. - Full state funding to cover mandates enacted by the state, and flexibility for local governments in implementing state mandates to ensure local costs are minimized. - Adequate and timely notification regarding new legislative programs or modifications to existing programs or policies to allow cities time to plan for implementation and manage any effects on local budgeting processes. - Support for cooperative purchasing arrangements between the state and local units of government.
 Such arrangements must be structured to be able to address unexpected delays or other challenges in the procurement of goods, so that any disruptions to local government operations and services that may result from such delays are minimized.
 State officials should seek local feedback in the vetting of product vendors. - The concept of performance measuring, but opposition to using state established measurements to determine the allocation of state aids to local governments or restrict the ability of local governments in establishing local budgets and levies.